 Q: Will the iPad and Android applications support Keyboard/Mouse input?

 A: The Android client supports both keyboard and mouse input.
-The iPad client supports keyboard and mouse (SwiftPoint GT mouse) inputs.
+The iPad client supports keyboard and Bluetooth mouse inputs.
 While we expect most popular keyboard and mouse devices to work correctly, there may be devices that may not be compatible.
 If you are interested in support for a particular device, please let us know via the Amazon WorkSpaces forum.

 Q: Can I access my Amazon WorkSpaces through a web browser?

-A: Yes, you can use Amazon WorkSpaces web access to log in to your Amazon WorkSpace with Windows through Chrome or Firefox web browsers.
+A: Yes, you can use Amazon WorkSpaces web access to log in to your Amazon WorkSpace with Windows through Chrome or Firefox web browsers with PCoIP WorkSpaces, and through any Chromium-based web browser with WSP WorkSpaces.
 You do not need to install any software, and you can connect from any network that can access the public Internet.
-To enable WorkSpaces web access, first, if you have an exisiting WorkSpace with Windows 10, you should reboot it.
-Then your WorkSpaces admin needs to enable web access from the AWS Console in the WorkSpaces Directory Details – Access Control Options section.
+To get started, your WorkSpaces admin needs to enable web access from the AWS Console in the WorkSpaces Directory Details – Access Control Options section.
 Once these steps are complete, to access your WorkSpace through a browser, simply visit the Amazon WorkSpaces web access page using a supported browser and enter your WorkSpaces registration code and then login to the WorkSpace with your username and password.

 Q: What is Amazon WorkSpaces web access?

-A: Amazon WorkSpaces web access allows you to access your Amazon WorkSpace with Windows from Chrome or Firefox running on a computer connected to any network that can access the public Internet. web access does not exclude users from using native Amazon WorkSpaces client applications to connect to their WorkSpaces with Windows; users can choose between web access and native client applications.
+A: Amazon WorkSpaces web access allows you to access your Amazon WorkSpace with Windows from Chrome or Firefox web browsers with PCoIP WorkSpaces, and through any Chromium-based web browser with WSP WorkSpaces running on a computer connected to any network that can access the public Internet.
+Web access does not exclude users from using native Amazon WorkSpaces client applications to connect to their WorkSpaces.
+Users can choose between web access and native client applications.
 Web access is available here.

-Q: Which web browsers can I use to access Amazon WorkSpaces web access?
+Q: From which web browsers and operating systems can I access Amazon WorkSpaces?

 Q: Can I enable web access for Non-English based Amazon WorkSpaces?